Relaxing Equivariance Constraints with Non-stationary Continuous Filters: Method

 Through this construction, each group element $g$ corresponds through a choice of $\log$ to a unique Lie algebra element $\va$ which can be implemented as a real vector $\boldsymbol{\alpha}$.

-\textbf{Functions in the Lie algebra.} For practicality, we parameterize the kernel $k_\vtheta: G \times G \to \R$ in the Lie algebra that allows us to define the kernel $\hat{k} : \mathfrak{g} \times \mathfrak{g} \to \R$ on the cross-product of two vector spaces.
-We refer to the first vector space related to the stationary component as the \textit{filter-space}, as it corresponds to space in which filters of conventional convolutions are defined.
-And refer to the second vector space of the non-stationary component as the \textit{domain-space}, because elements directly relate to absolute group elements in the input domain.
+\textbf{Functions in the Lie algebra.} We parameterise the proposed non-stationary kernel $k_\vtheta: G \times G \to \R$, which takes two input arguments, in the Lie algebra kernel $\hat{k} : \mathfrak{g} \times \mathfrak{g} \to \R$ acting on a product space of two vector spaces.
+We refer to the first vector space related to the stationary component as the \textit{filter space}, as it corresponds to space in which filters of conventional convolutions are defined.
+And refer to the second vector space of the non-stationary component as the \textit{domain space}, because elements directly relate to absolute group elements in the input domain.

 In \cref{sec:proposed-operator} we showed that an independence of the kernel with respect to the first and second input argument correspond to strict equivariant and invariant symmetry constraints.
 We would, therefore, like to choose $\hat{k}$ such that we can control the dependence on the stationary and non-stationary components, as this will allow for explicit control over symmetry constraints.
-One option would be to let $\hat{k}$ be a Gaussian Processes (GP) with an RBF-kernel with a frequency parameter $\omega$ for each dimension --- set to be the inverse of the conventional lengthscale parameter $\omega=\frac{1}{l^2}$.
-The frequency parameter gives us control over the spectral properties of the function in filter-space and domain-space.
+To do so, we parameterise $\hat{k}$ using a set of random Fourier features \cite{rahimi2007random} with a frequency parameter $\omega$ for each dimension.
+The frequency parameter gives us control over the spectral properties of the function in filter space and domain space.
 But crucially, a frequency of $\omega{=}0$ results in a constant infinite lengthscale and therefore a function $\hat{k}$ that is independent to the associated input dimension.
 This mechanic allows us to select the special cases discussed in \cref{sec:proposed-operator} and interpolate between them!
-Together, we have a frequency parameter $\l \in \R^{\dim(G)}$ that controls spectral properties in filter-space and a frequency parameter $\ll \in \R^{\dim(G)}$ to control spectral properties in domain-space.
-Instead of a GP, we will consider a weight-space variation in this work that equivalently has frequency parameters $\l$, $\ll$ with the same discussed properties.
+Together, we have a frequency parameter $\l \in \R^{\dim(G)}$ that controls spectral properties in filter space and a frequency parameter $\ll \in \R^{\dim(G)}$ to control spectral properties in domain space.
+We propose a weight-space parameterisation that allows for explicit control over the symmetry properties of the layer through frequency parameters $\l$ and $\ll$.